 If you contract out a portion, or all, of your R&D activities to unconnected subcontractors, you can claim 65% of the costs attributable to this work.

 And if only part of the services supplied by your subcontractor are R&D, you can only include 65% of that proportion in your R&D tax credit claim.

 Connected companies in an R&D tax credit claim

 Two companies with the same shareholders are considered connected parties for the purposes of subcontractor costs.

 If you are connected to your subcontractor in this way, you may be able to claim more or less than 65%.
 The exact amount will depend on the actual costs involved.
 We recommend seeking professional advice to ensure your costs here are properly captured.

 For R&D subcontracted to a connected party, you can claim R&D tax credits on the lower of:

 - The payment that it makes to the subcontractor; and

 - The relevant expenditure of the subcontractor.

 ForrestBrown have a deep understanding of the R&D tax credit schemes.
-Our team of chartered tax advisers, technical specialist and ex-HMRC inspectors help companies accurately identify all their qualifying activities and costs.
+Our team of chartered tax advisers, sector specialists, lawyers and ex-HMRC inspectors help companies accurately identify all their qualifying activities and costs.
 This results in a robust claim that means you don’t miss out on any benefit value, but peace of mind it is supported with evidence to satisfy HMRC.